 How is adult scoliosis treated?

-The majority of cases of adult scoliosis can be managed conservatively through regular observation by a doctor, over-the-counter pain medications and core-building exercises to strengthen your abdomen and back and to improve flexibility.
-It’s important that you quit smoking, which has been shown to hasten the degenerative process.
+The majority of cases of adult scoliosis can be managed non-operatively through regular observation by a doctor, over-the-counter pain medications, and core-strengthening exercises to strengthen your abdomen and back and to improve flexibility.
+If you smoke, it’s important that you quit.
+Smoking has been shown to speed up the degenerative process.

 In most cases, your doctor will recommend some forms of physical therapy, to both maintain strength and relieve pain.
 These may include: